WRXinYue/efficient-obsidian-blog/README.md

 ```
 After setting the execution policy, try running the `./install.ps` script again.

-**Open Obsidian**: Once the installation is complete, navigate to the `[your-repository]\source\_posts` directory and open Obsidian.
-Now, you're all set to start creating your blog posts in Obsidian!
+**Open Obsidian**: After the installation is complete, navigate to the `[your-repository]\source\_posts` directory and open Obsidian.
+Now, you are ready to start creating blog articles in Obsidian!

+If you encounter any issues with configuring or using Obsidian plugins, you can refer to the detailed [Obsidian Plugin Usage Documentation](https://github.com/WRXinYue/efficient-obsidian-blog/blob/master/doc/OBSIDIAN.md) for assistance."

 <br><h2 align="center"><strong>🔧 Configuration Guide</strong></h2>